Here is a huge list of some of the best brands of accessories for the Canon M6 II, a versatile little beast of a camera.

 Here are a few of the best vlogging rigs that you will need to build out the M6 II for video or filmmaking.
 SmallRig is the best brand when it comes to this stuff, but there are a few cheaper alternatives.

-If you’re looking for a full filmmaker rig that you can attach a ton of accessories to, then SmallRig is the best brand.
-This full cage lets you attach external mics, monitors, tripods or grips.
+SmallRig Full Body CageIf you’re looking for a full filmmaker rig that you can attach a ton of accessories to, then SmallRig is the best brand.
+This full cage lets you attach external mics, monitors, tripods, or grips.
 It also leaves a spot open so you can still access the battery. |

 Carrying Cases

-There are a million options for carrying cases and I’ve used several great ones by Peak design or Lowepro.
+There are a million options for carrying cases and I’ve used several great ones by Peak Design or Lowepro.
 There is one set of cases I want to share with you because they are so useful and I still use them for everything.
 They come in various sizes so I can use them to compartmentalize my suitcases or backpacks.
 They’re just great for cameras this size or for lenses.

-The ThinkTank Mirrorless Mover cases come in various sizes and colors I’ve been using them for years.
-Sometimes I’ll use them as a primary shoulder bag but usually, I use them for packing my camera or lenses safely in my other bags.
-I highly recommend you look at these for this reason.
-They are just handy to have.
-I have the Mirrorless mover 5, 10, and 20.
-The 5 I use the most to pack small lenses but M6 II will fit into it without a lens attached.
-You’ll probably want the 10 or the 20 if you use to pack the M6 with a lens attached.
-Depending on the size of your lens of course. |
+ThinkTank Mirrorless MoverAvailable At: Amazon The ThinkTank Mirrorless Mover cases are great for carrying your camera and lenses.
+They have different sizes and colors to choose from.
+I have been using them for years and I find them very useful.
+Sometimes I use them as a shoulder bag, but mostly I use them to pack my camera or lenses safely in my other bags.
+I suggest you check them out.
+They are very handy to have.
+I have the Mirrorless Mover 5, 10, and 20.
+The 5 is good for packing small lenses, but the M6 II can fit in it without a lens attached.
+You may want the 10 or the 20 if you want to pack the M6 with a lens attached.
+It depends on the size of your lens, of course. |

 Cleaning Accessories

-I go through these like baby wipes.
-These are just so handy to have and having fresh ones on hand is always important.
-Eventually, the cleaning cloths will get oily or dusty and you’ll need to throw them out.
-While I often use my T-Shirt mostly for wiping my lenses and UV filters clean while in the field, it’s nice to have good cleaning cloths for critical cleaning.
-These will clean a UV filter or lens without leaving behind all the lint and dust like a T-Shirt will. |
+Micro-Fiber Cleaning Cloths 6-PackAvailable At: Amazon These are very useful to have and I always keep some new ones ready.
+After a while, the cleaning cloths will get dirty or greasy and you’ll have to throw them away.
+I often use my T-shirt to wipe my lenses and UV filters when I’m out and about, but it’s good to have proper cleaning cloths for careful cleaning.
+These will clean a UV filter or lens without leaving any lint or dust like a T-shirt would. |

 Best Accessories Canon M6 Mark II Conclusions